spygi/personalblog/_posts/2018-06-04-Interview-prep-intro:-Data-structures-and-complexity.markdown

 More data types: Abstract [ADT](https://en.wikipedia.org/wiki/Abstract_data_type)
 + bag: unordered set, can contain duplicates
 + set: unordered, no duplicates

-Questions to ask for custom implementations
-+ Tree: do we have a link to the parent?

 ### How to choose an appropriate structure